jhabriel/mixdim-estimates/README.md

 ## Examples

 All the numerical examples included in the manuscript can be found in the **paper_examples** folder.
 These include two validation cases and two benchmark problems.

+## Citing

+If you use **mdestimates** in your research, we ask you to cite the following reference:

+Varela, J., E. Ahmed, E. Keilegavlen, J. Nordbotten and F. A. Radu.
+“A posteriori error estimates for hierarchical mixed-dimensional elliptic equations.”
+(2021). arXiv preprint 2101.08331.

 ## Problems, suggestions, enhancements...
 Create an [issue](https://github.com/jhabriel/mixdim-estimates).